 For more information, please email

-Buying Accessible Software and Applications
+Buying and Creating Accessible Software and Applications

-When selecting software of applications for student use, certain elements need to be incorporated to make those materials accessible to individuals with disabilities, including (but not limited to) people with hearing, mobility, cognitive or visual impairments.
+When selecting or creating software of applications for student use, certain elements need to be incorporated to make those materials accessible to individuals with disabilities, including (but not limited to) people with hearing, mobility, cognitive or visual impairments.

 By being aware of accessibility when purchasing software/applications, you will be successful in making accessible electronic content.

-Dave Rathbun: Instruction Technologist
+Dave Rathbun: Instructional Technologist

 IT@UC Center for Excellence in eLearning